tehoro/ibf/README.md

 - one or more [[area]] blocks

 TOML supports comments with `#`, and uses native types for numbers and booleans.
-IBF expects TOML config files.
+IBF expects TOML config files and validates them strictly (unknown keys or invalid unit values will raise an error).

 At least one location or area is required.
 If web_root is omitted, output defaults to outputs/forecasts.